Diego García Miravete: Post-UNAM career

-After leaving the Cóndores following a poor 1993 season, García Miravete served as head coach of Italian second-tier team Cardinals Palermo in 1995, leading them to an appearance in the playoff semifinals.
+After leaving the Cóndores following a poor 1993 season, García Miravete served as head coach of Italian second-tier team Cardinals Palermo in 1995, leading them to an appearance in the playoff semi-finals.
 He returned to Mexico later that year and took the reins of the Auténticos Tigres UANL for five seasons from 1995 to 1999, resigning after compiling an overall record of 17–23.
 In 2000, García Miravete served as head coach of the Badalona Drags in Spain; the team signed eight Mexican players and competed in the European Football League under his direction.
 Later that year, he was hired as head coach of the Borregos Salvajes Toluca, who had just won promotion to the top-tier Conferencia de los 10 Grandes.
-García Miravete led the program to five straight playoff appearances from 2001 to 2005, but they lost in the semifinals each time.
+García Miravete led the program to five straight playoff appearances from 2001 to 2005, but they lost in the semi-finals each time.
 In six seasons at the helm, he directed the team to a 33–21 record.
 García Miravete resigned following the 2005 season.

-García Miravete returned to Italy in 2006 as head coach of the Corsari Palermo.
-He then served as an assistant for the Linces UVM under head coach Rafael Duk from 2007 to 2009.
+In March 2006, García Miravete was presented as the new head coach of Italian side Corsari Palermo, members of the second-tier Serie A2 NFLI.
+After just three practice sessions, he led the team to a 34–25 win over local derby rivals Sharks Palermo a few days later.
+Despite fielding an unexperienced team with many rookies, García Miravete helped the Corsari advance to the league semi-finals, where they lost in overtime to the Skorpions Varese.
+He then returned to Mexico and served as an assistant for the Linces UVM under head coach Rafael Duk from 2007 to 2009.
 He was named the head coach of the Borregos Salvajes Campus Santa Fe in May 2010, serving in the role for five seasons from 2010 to 2014.
-The team reached the CONADEIP playoffs in 2011 and 2012 before suffering back-to-back losing seasons.
+The team reached the CONADEIP playoffs in 2011 and 2012 before recording back-to-back losing seasons.

 In 2018, García Miravete attempted to start a football program at the Autonomous University of Aguascalientes.
 Despite starting the project at the invitation of the school's administration, it was scrapped after a month.
 García Miravete stayed in the area, however, to help a former Cóndores UNAM player who was coaching a youth team called the Sharks de Aguascalientes.